Click below for information regarding the university's response.

-The Office of Campus Community Health works to help keep you healthy and safe through health promotion, preventive health and wellness programs, counseling services, and coalition building with both on-campus and off-campus partners.
+Through our three areas - the University Health Center, the Counseling Center, and the Office of Health Promotion - Campus Community Health at UCM works to help keep you healthy and safe through health promotion, preventive health and wellness programs, counseling services, and coalition building with both on-campus and off-campus partners.

 We are committed to addressing and reducing the impact of physical, mental, and emotional health issues on students, through the delivery of quality primary care services and support, in a manner consistent with your level of need.

 The University Health Center is your first stop when you're sick or injured, need well woman care, or need clinical prevention services such as immunizations or medications.
 It's staffed by physicians, nurse practitioners, nurses, pharmacy and lab technicians, and friendly office personnel.

 The Counseling Center helps with concerns affecting your life and functioning, and is a safe place for you to begin addressing your concerns.
 It's staffed by clinicians who are experienced in responding to a variety of personal and social issues.